raylsnetwork/uniswap-incubator/docs/privateSwaps.md

 - MEV protection – hiding swap intent reduces frontrunning risk.

-- Large swaps – users executing large trades can split them into multiple commitments to minimize token price impact in the pool.
+- Large swaps without price impact – users executing large trades can split them into multiple commitments to minimize token price impact in the pool.

 - Compliance & oversight – DAOs and regulated protocols can prove onchain to an auditor the agreed swap schedules according to the defined tokenomics.